Most Common Unproductive Habits in the Creative Industry

 That gosh darn cell phone!
 In a world of texting, WhatsApp’ing, emailing, and Facebook-status-liking, it’s an easy habit to glance over at that notification light on your cell phone.
 Before you know it, a “quick check” turns into a conversation, then into planning a night in to watch The Bachelorette.
 Personally, I turn off notifications for messages but allow calls to come through.
 That way I’m not glancing at the non-sense but I also don’t miss the important calls.

 YouTube and the awesome content that comes along with it.
 You watch a video and think, what a great commercial that was!
 But you don’t stop there; you get tempted and click on the related videos at the end.
+If you’re looking to market your own content, consider using a banner creator to make an eye-catching advertisement for your video.
 Whether related or not, productive or not, those extra little videos have taken you away from the original purpose.
 A counter-habit I find helpful to combat this distraction is to write down the pros and cons of each video as they finish.
 This helps you retain what you saw and the slight break in between gives you a chance to reassess if watching another is such a good idea.

 The Water Cooler